 ENHANCING MULTIDISCIPLINARY CARE

 In endocrinology, patient care is inherently multidisciplinary.
-Patients with conditions such as hypopituitarism, thyroid cancer or adrenal insufficiency are often under the shared care of endocrinologists, endocrine nurses, neurosurgeons, oncologists and primary care providers.
+Patients with conditions such as hypopituitarism, thyroid disease, or adrenal insufficiency are often under the shared care of endocrinologists, endocrine nurses, neurosurgeons, oncologists, and primary care providers.
 In this environment, clear and timely documentation is essential.

 A TOOL, NOT A REPLACEMENT

-While the benefits of AI are real, it is important to maintain perspective.
-AI is not a replacement for clinical expertise, nor should it be treated as a ‘black box’ that makes decisions for us.
-The clinical reasoning, empathy and relationship building that underpin nursing practice cannot be replicated by an algorithm.
+While the benefits of AI are real, it’s important to maintain perspective.
+AI is not a replacement for clinical expertise, nor should it be treated as a “black box” that makes decisions for us.
+The clinical reasoning, empathy, and relationship-building that underpin nursing practice cannot be replicated by an algorithm.
+The synergy between AI and human nursing care is crucial, where technology supports the work of nurses without replacing their compassion and empathy (Mohanasundari et al., 2023).

-AI can support and extend our capabilities, but it should not deskill or dehumanise our work.
+AI can support and extend our capabilities, but it should not deskill or dehumanise our work (Nuffield Council on Bioethics, 2018).
 Nurses are trained to pick up subtle cues, assess the emotional and psychological dimensions of illness, and respond with sensitivity to individual needs.
 These are things no machine can replicate.

 LOOKING AHEAD: FUTURE PROSPECTS OF AI IN ENDOCRINOLOGY

-We are likely to see AI used increasingly for predictive risk modelling, such as identifying patients at higher risk of adrenal crisis, deterioration in diabetes control or delayed puberty progression.
-AI algorithms trained on large datasets may also help interpret complex biochemical profiles or imaging in pituitary and thyroid disease.
+We may see AI used increasingly for predictive risk modelling—such as identifying patients at higher risk of adrenal crisis, deterioration in diabetes control, or thyroid dysfunction (EYES 2022).
+AI algorithms trained on large datasets may also help interpret complex biochemical profiles or imaging in pituitary and thyroid disease (Rajkomar et al., 2019).

-There is also a growing need for nurses to lead in digital health strategy.
-As AI is embedded into clinical pathways, the nursing perspective will be critical in shaping solutions that are safe, usable and truly patient-centred.
+There is a growing need for nurses to lead in digital health strategy (RCN 2023).
+As AI is embedded into clinical pathways, the nursing perspective will be critical in shaping solutions that are safe, usable, and truly patient-centred.

 FINAL REFLECTIONS

-AI is not a panacea, but it is a powerful enabler.
-In endocrinology – where patients often live with chronic and multifaceted conditions – the opportunity to reduce administrative burden and improve care co-ordination is significant.
+AI is not a solution, but it is a powerful enabler.
+In endocrinology where patients often live with chronic and multifaceted conditions the opportunity to reduce administrative burden and improve care coordination is significant.

 From a nursing perspective, AI has already begun to shift how we work.
-It offers time back for what matters most: human connection, clinical thinking and responsive care.
+It offers time back for what matters most: human connection, clinical thinking, and responsive care.
 However, its value depends entirely on how it is implemented.
-If nurses are part of that conversation – from ward to boardroom – AI can truly enhance both patient outcomes and professional practice.
+If nurses are part of that conversation and innovation (RCN 2024) AI can truly enhance both patient outcomes and professional practice.

 KATHRYN KINSELLA